Molten Cloud platform delivery guide

 Title InfoTitle, synopsis (short + long), genre, subgenre, original language, country of origin, release year

-CreditsDirector, cast (top 5 minimum), writer, producer — names must match Amazon's catalog format
+CreditsDirector, cast (top 5 minimum), writer, producer, names must match Amazon's catalog format

 RatingsContent rating per territory (MPAA, BBFC, FSK, OFLC, etc.) with content descriptors

-ArtworkKey art in 16:9 (landscape) and 2:3 (portrait) — minimum 2400px wide, no text overlays on safe zones
+Artwork16:9 cover art minimum 1920x1080 (3840x2160 preferred); 2:3 poster art minimum 2000x3000; no text overlays on safe zones

 RuntimeExact runtime in HH:MM:SS matching the delivered asset (±2 second tolerance)